 Staircases and Flights

 A staircase is a series of flights of steps with landings provided at appropriate intervals.
 Flights and landings must be level and have a minimum width of 900mm.
 The minimum headroom clearance above the nosing of treads must be 2000mm.
+Multi-level developments require careful planning to integrate medium density development principles with stairway design.

 Ramps and Platforms